 Conference presentations and papers

-Arkell, Lee, Murphy (2021) ‘Embedding mistrust: An exploration of the emerging UK policy frameworks on alcohol and pregnancy.’
+Arkell, R. Lee, E and Murphy.
+E. (2021) ‘Embedding mistrust: An exploration of the emerging UK policy frameworks on alcohol and pregnancy.’

 UCL Qualitative Health Research Network Conference, Negotiating trust: exploring power, belief, truth, and knowledge in health care (pre-recorded presentation)

 Background: Due to the social and medical preoccupation with consumption of alcohol during pregnancy, public health policy has steadily sought to influence and shape maternal behaviour through increasingly coercive means.
 Throughout the last decade a clear policy framework aimed at addressing alcohol consumption during pregnancy has emerged.
 While institutional responses began with a ‘simplified’ message through the Chief Medical Officer’s guidance of abstinence only, the precautionary principle has since been further operationalised, leading to the introduction of mandatory screening to enforce ‘guidance’.

 Aim/objectives: To explore the influence of prevailing attitudes towards maternal alcohol consumption in the treatment of evidence within relevant policy; to highlight the implications for pregnant women.